paul-wolf/yewdoc-client/readme.md

 Installation
 ============

-Yewdoc works with Python 2.7.
+Yewdocs works with Python 2.7.

 Git clone the repo, cd into the resulting directory and execute the install command: